-The pandemic has shifted the work he does with students and his staff.
-But he has been able to continue his sessions and his staff meetings with Skype and Zoom.
-But he recognizes that the work is harder.
-“I think after this is all done, we’re going to appreciate face to face interactions and hugs and crowded restaurants more than we ever have.
+The pandemic has shifted the work Johnson does with students and his staff.
+But he has been able to continue his sessions and his staff meetings with Zoom.
+Yet he recognizes that the work is harder.
+“I think after this is all done, we’re going to appreciate face-to-face interactions and hugs and crowded restaurants more than we ever have.
 We’ll never complain about those things again.”

-He also realizes that in terms of college preparation and planning, we are in “unchartered waters.”
+Johnson also realizes that in terms of college preparation and planning, we are in “uncharted waters.”
 So many students and parents already feel such a loss of control regarding the college admissions process, and the global health concerns only magnify the uncertainty.

 Johnson emphasizes, “The reality is that everyone who’s involved in the college admissions process, from parents to teens to college admissions people want kids to go to college.
 And that’s still going to happen.
-It’s just going to be it’s going to be a little topsy turvy compared to what was done in years past.”
+It’s just going to be a little topsy turvy compared to what was done in years past.”

 Of course, there will also be changes in the process.

-Johnson expects that deadlines will be extended and that even more colleges will be test score optional.
-(Currently, there are over 1000 colleges that were test optional prior to the pandemic.)
+Johnson expects that deadlines will be extended and that even more colleges will be test optional.
+(There are over 1000 colleges that were test optional prior to the pandemic.)